cristhiangomezm/sudokuland/README.md

 # sudokuland
-This is the repository for the Android App Sudokuland
+This repository contains the code necesary to create a functional sudoku app in Android.